Rocky Mount, Virginia: History

-The only building constructed in that era that survives today was built for Dr. Thomas Greer in 1861.
-Two other buildings constructed in 1850-1854 and used as law offices still survive.
+One of the oldest buildings constructed in that era that still survives was built for Dr. Thomas Greer in 1861.
+Despite this, there are two older buildings constructed between 1850-1854, which are both still used as law offices to this day.

 The town's clerk, Robert A. Scott, issued scrip to assist families of Confederate soldiers during the Civil War.
 The Confederate government requisitioned slaves from various planters in the county to work on Richmond's defenses.
 Rocky Mount had no battles, although Union Gen. George Stoneman and troops passed through the county in the war's final days.

-In 1867, the Freedmen's Bureau under William F. DeKnight opened a Sunday school in Rocky Mount; about a third of the residents were African American freedmen.
+In 1867, the Freedmen's Bureau under William F. DeKnight opened a Sunday school in Rocky Mount; about a third of the residents were black American freedmen.
 No day school was established for freedmen's children until much later.
 Booker Taliaferro Washington was born enslaved in Franklin County.
 After the war, his mother moved with him to the free state of West Virginia for his education.
 He later studied at the Hampton Institute, established in eastern Virginia for the education of blacks.

 The area's major cash crop both before and after the Civil War was tobacco.
 In 1873, Rocky Mount incorporated as a town and absorbed the smaller village of Mount Pleasant, establishing its present boundaries.
 Former court clerk Robert Scott was elected as the first mayor.

 Rocky Mount's population was about 400 people in 1870, 600 in 1897, and about 1100 in 1920.
 In 1880, the Franklin and Pittsylvania Railroad connected Rocky Mount to Danville and Lynchburg via Pittsylvania County, Virginia.
 Most of the buildings in town burned in a destructive fire in 1889.

 Another railroad was constructed through town about 1892, and stimulated industrial and commercial development.
 The railroad (known as the Norfolk and Western Railway) was nicknamed the "Pumpkin Vine" because of its route between Roanoke, Virginia and Winston-Salem, North Carolina.
 Canadawas y Mills (a gristmill and box factory) was built in 1898.

 Nathanial V. Angle, a former schoolteacher who became an entrepreneur, built the Bald Knob furniture factory in 1903.
 (It became the Lane Furniture Company in 1957 and is known as the MW Manufacturing Company in the 21st century).
 By World War I, N.V.
 Angle owned a furniture and grocery stores, a lumberyard, tobacco house, agricultural implement store, and the area's first Ford automobile dealership.